-Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (depositary)
+Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (depositary).

-The custodian bank (depositary), the regional Raiffeisen banks, Kathrein Privatbank Aktiengesellschaft, Vienna, and other paying agents referred to in the prospectus are the paying agents for unit certificates.
+The custodian bank (depositary), the regional Raiffeisen banks, Kathrein Privatbank Aktiengesellschaft, Vienna, and other paying agents referred to in the prospectus are the paying agents for unit certificates and the handover offices for income coupons (actual securities).